Trusted-Seed/dashboard/content/landing.md

       stage Regen Economies.
     title: History of Success
     image: /images/about-us.svg
-  - description: >
-      Beyond just being a safe community to include in the launch of your Impact DAO, we also support our members in the case they have legal issues while acting in good faith within a qualifying DAO.
-Under the hood, Trusted Seed is a legal mutual aid group.

-      Beyond just being a safe community to include in the launch of your Impact DAO, we also support our members in the case they have legal issues while acting in good faith within a qualifying DAO.
-Under the hood, Trusted Seed is a legal mutual aid group.
-If one of us has a legal issue, we will band together to support this member in their fight for their right to DAO.
-Our organization strives to ensure that experimentation in building a better world can be done with a safety net.
-We are that net.
+  - description: "Beyond just being a safe community to include in the launch of your Impact DAO, we also support our members in the case they have legal issues while acting in good faith within a qualifying DAO.
+Under the hood, Trusted Seed is a legal mutual aid group. "
     title: Legal Shield
     image: /images/mission.svg
 links: